rexlManu/FairyChat/README.md

   mentioned.
 - **Ignore Players**: Ignore players you don't want to see messages from.
 - **Chat clear**: Clear the chat with a single command in multiple servers at once.
+- **Similarity Check**: Prevent players from sending similar messages in a short period of time.

 ## Documentation